An efficient solution procedure for solving higher-codimension Hopf and Bogdanov-Takens bifurcations: B-T bifurcation of system

 \subsection{Codimension-$2$ B-T bifurcation}

-In \cite{LiZhouWuMa2007}, a number of transformations were applied to obtain the normal form with unfolding up to second order.
+In \cite{LiZhouWuMa2007}, with $m$ involved in the parameter set, a number of transformations were applied to obtain the normal form with unfolding up to second order.
 In the following, we apply our one-step transformation approach to derive the parametric simplest normal form (PSNF) \cite{GY2010,GY2012,GM2015,YuZhang2019}.
 Let

-which, together with the transformation \eqref{Eqn40}, is substituted into \eqref{Eqn8} to yield the following system up to second-order terms:
+which, together with the transformation \eqref{Eqn34}, is substituted into \eqref{Eqn11} to yield the following system up to second-order terms,

-where $p_{ijkl}$'s are coefficients expressed in terms of the original system parameters $ m $ and $n$.
-Next, applying the change of variables:
+where $p_{ijkl}$'s are coefficients expressed in terms of the parameter $n$.
+Next, applying the change of variables,

-and the parametrization:
+and the parametrization,